Updated March 31, 2026

 - Washington businesses with 1 or more employees must carry workers' compensation; sole proprietors and partners are exempt under the state rule provided.

-- Washington requires businesses to maintain proof of general liability coverage for most commercial leases, so art instructors renting studio or classroom space should be ready to show it.
+- Most commercial leases in Washington require proof of general liability coverage, so art instructors renting studio or classroom space should be ready to show it.

 - Washington commercial auto minimum liability limits are $25,000/$50,000/$10,000 if a business vehicle is used for class transport or supply runs.